FaceTheFacts/web/CONTRIBUTING.md

 - Contribute to the Face the Facts codebase.
 - Report and triage bugs.
-- Write technical documentation and blog posts, for users and contributors.
 - For more ways to contribute, check out the [Open Source Guides](https://opensource.guide/how-to-contribute/).

 ## Report bugs